xamberl/DFT-raMO/docs/src/IrIn3.md

     radius: 1.6
     rsphere: 3.5
 ```
-Our previous analysis ended at the 192nd electron, and we have 192 electrons remaining, explaining
+Our previous analysis ended at the 192nd raMO in the sequence, and we have 192 electrons remaining,
-the occurrence of 192 twice in the name of the checkpoint file.
-The `radius` parameter is the search
+(explaining the occurrence of 192 twice in the name of the checkpoint file).
+The `radius` parameter
-radius for automatically including atoms in the target.
+is the search radius for automatically including atoms in the target.

 The `Ir-Ir.txt` site file should contain the midpoints of the Ir-Ir bonds in Cartesian coordinates.
 This can be done by using your preferred molecular modeling software (we've done this by converting
-the POSCAR to a CIF and adding the dummy atoms into Diamond 3).
-However, if you'd like to skip the
+the `POSCAR` to a `CIF` and adding the dummy atoms into
+[Diamond 3](http://www.crystalimpact.com/diamond/)).
+However, if you'd like to skip the manual
-manual creation, the contents of `Ir-Ir.txt` are given below:
+creation, the contents of `Ir-Ir.txt` are given below:
 ```
 X	  6.99330	  6.99330	 10.78620
 X	  0.00000	  6.99330	 10.78620